| Melbourne — loading...

 The vibe: The local outpost of Sasa Sestic’s world-champion operation, where the 3056 blend is a love letter to the postcode.

-ONA Coffee’s Brunswick flagship is the intersection of award-winning specialty coffee and genuine neighbourhood café culture.
-Sestic’s World Barista Championship pedigree is real, but what makes ONA Brunswick special isn’t the trophies — it’s that the same attention to detail goes into every $5 flat white served to a local in activewear.
-The 3056 Espresso Blend (stewed plum, citrus, vanilla malt, milk chocolate) is their signature, and it’s one of Melbourne’s most distinctive house blends.
+ONA Coffee’s Brunswick flagship is the intersection of award-winning specialty coffee and genuine neighbourhood cafe culture.
+Sestic’s World Barista Championship pedigree is real, but what makes ONA Brunswick special is that the same attention to detail goes into every $5 flat white served to a local in activewear.
+The 3056 Espresso Blend (stewed plum, citrus, vanilla malt, milk chocolate) is their signature, and it is one of Melbourne’s most distinctive house blends.

-Order this: The 3056 Espresso flat white ($5) — it’s named after the postcode and it’s the most Melbourne-circa-2026 thing you can drink.
+Order this: The 3056 Espresso flat white ($5) — named after the postcode and the most Brunswick-circa-2026 thing you can drink.
 For something special, the seasonal single-origin filter ($7.50) changes monthly.

 Address: 686B Sydney Road, Brunswick Hours: Daily, 7am-3pm Insider tip: Saturday mornings between 9-11am are peak chaos.
 The move: grab your coffee and walk 90 seconds across the road to Ovens Street Bakery for an almond croissant.
 ONA also occasionally runs cupping sessions — check their socials for dates.